 Exploring Puglia by car is an easy way to get about and see not only the delightful Italian countryside but also Puglian towns with their beautiful architecture and squares with coffee shops and gelato stops.
 My favourites were:

-Alberobello: This trulli town is a must visit while in Puglia, a UNESCO World Heritage Site, 1500 trullo buildings adorn the hillside here and really are a sight like no other.
+Alberobello: This trulli town is a must visit while in Puglia, a UNESCO World Heritage Site, 1500 trullo buildings adorn the hillside and really are a sight like no other.
 White washed stone and dome-shaped roofs with colourful flowers in hanging baskets make for a pretty picture.
 Strolling the streets it’s clear to see why this is such a popular spot.
 Souvenir shops, restaurants and wine bars are all waiting to be discovered inside but I just loved taking in the beautiful architecture.
 For more on my day in Alberobello click here: Exploring the trulli town of Alberobello.

 Ostuni: Named ‘Citta Bianca’ or White City this divine town is full of white stone buildings, tiny cobbled streets, buildings with julitte balconies and a 15th century cathedral.
 Puglia is well-known for its olive oil and there are plenty of shops selling it here, a nice souvenir to take home.
 Ostuni has some lovely squares perfect for coffee and dining alfresco.
-A pizza and lunchtime beer was on the cards when we visited.
+A pizza and lunchtime beer were on the cards when we visited.
 On Saturdays a huge market lines the streets with stalls selling everything from clothes to kitchen crockery and a vast food section with fresh local produce, meats and cheeses.

 After a week inland it was time to head to the coast, a 1 hour and 30 minute drive saw us arrive in Otranto, this gorgeous place has everything, beautiful beaches, an impressive old town, a port and more gelato stops than you could get round to trying in one week.
 Crystal clear waters, perfect for swimming and snorkelling meant this week was very different to our trullo stay.
 Our apartment was a short stroll from the town, the views of the harbour and the old town made for a pleasant walk in.
-Our two favourite beaches were Lido Camillo right in the centre of Otranto, here we paid 25 Euros for two sunbeds and an umbrella, although pricey you also get the use of changing rooms and toilets.
+Our favourite beaches were Lido Camillo right in the centre of Otranto, here we paid 25 Euros for two sunbeds and an umbrella.
+Although pricey you also get the use of changing rooms and toilets.
 There are normal public beaches to use too, but it was nice for a treat to hire sunbeds.
 The water was so calm, clear and shallow, it was just bliss to paddle or swim in.
 Lido Atlantis, slightly out-of-town was a bit cheaper than the ones in the centre and was another favourite.
 The ocean on this side was a little rougher and there were lots of rock pool for exploring, plus a very nice bar for a beer on the beach.
 The old town is fortified by huge walls and has plenty of italian charm, shops, bars and restaurants line cobbled streets and the small streets meander up to the cathedral and castle.
 The cathedral is a must visit, dating back to 1088 it has stunning mosaics on the floor and beautiful art work inside.
 The cathedral holds a shrine with bones of the 813 Otranto Martyrs encased in glass.
 Another must visit is Grotta della Poesia, 30 minutes drive north from Otranto near Roca this natural pool has crystal clear waters.
 A thrilling way to get in is to take the plunge and jump 15 feet into the sinkhole or if like me you don’t feel brave enough there are steps carved into the rock for easier access!
 Arrive early to avoid the crowds and have this incredible blue plunge pool all to yourself.
 There are lots of beach restaurants and lovely lidos to stop off at along this stretch of the coast too along with some gorgeous rocky outcrops perfect for a dip.

 From the countryside to the coast, this trip was a perfect mix of the two.
 Exploring quaint Puglian towns and relaxing on a calm coastline meant we had the best of both worlds.
 If you are planning a trip to this part of Italy you will love Puglia!